LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_05_Troubleshoot_Authentication.md

     ![Something went wrong](/Images/Something_went_wrong.png)

-    **Note:** Because not all lab VM's are created equally, you may experience variations of behavior performing steps 4-9, but ultimately the end result should remain the same; the Outlook profile fails to be created.
+    **Note:** Because not all lab VMs are created equally, you may experience variations of behavior performing steps 4-9, but ultimately the end result should remain the same; the Outlook profile fails to be created.
 You may also see behavior where the profile is created but fails to connect to Exchange Online:

     ![Microsoft Outlook Warning](/Images/Microsoft_Outlook_warning.png)